EwanFenwick/Portfolio/README.md

 # Code Highlights
 To save scouring through the project for examples of my code, I suggest these classes as highlights:
 * The [PopupController](Assets/Scripts/Popups/PopupController/PopupController.cs) and its [PopupControllerView](Assets/Scripts/Popups/PopupController/PopupControllerView.cs).
-* The lightweight and asyncronous [TweenController](Assets/Scripts/Tweening/TweenController.cs) that allows for simple tween animations for a variety of components following an ```AnimationCurve```.
+* The lightweight and asynchronous [TweenController](Assets/Scripts/Tweening/TweenController.cs) that allows for simple tween animations for a variety of components following an ```AnimationCurve```.
-* The simple [EventBus](Assets/Scripts/EventBus/EventBus.cs) and its component implementations [EventBusSubscriberComponent](Assets/Scripts/EventBus/SubscriberComponents/EventBusSubscriberComponent.cs) and [PlayerPausedSubscriberComponent](Assets/Scripts/EventBus/SubscriberComponents/PlayerPausedSubscriberComponent.cs) that integrate UnityEvents.
+* The simple [EventBus](Assets/Scripts/EventBus/EventBus.cs) system and the [EventBusSubscriberComponents](Assets/Scripts/EventBus/SubscriberComponents) that create compatibility with the editor and integrate UnityEvents.
 * The utility class [SerialisableDictionary](Assets/Scripts/Utilities/SerialisableDictionary.cs).

 # Coding Conventions